apollo

 0

-About THIAMINE
+About Thiamine

-THIAMINE belongs to the group of vitamin supplements primarily used to treat thiamine (Vitamin B1) deficiency, which can happen due to a disease called Beri-Beri, various chronic conditions affecting vital organs, alcoholism or the use of certain drugs.
-THIAMINE is also used in the treatment of Wernicke's encephalopathy and Korsakoff's psychosis.
+Thiamine belongs to the group of vitamin supplements primarily used to treat thiamine (Vitamin B1) deficiency, which can happen due to a disease called Beri-Beri, various chronic conditions affecting vital organs, alcoholism or the use of certain drugs.
+Thiamine is also used in the treatment of Wernicke's encephalopathy and Korsakoff's psychosis.

-Take THIAMINE as advised by the physician.
-In some cases, THIAMINE may cause mild stomach upset, nausea, vomiting, stomach pain, and diarrhoea.
+Take Thiamine as advised by the physician.
+In some cases, Thiamine may cause mild stomach upset, nausea, vomiting, stomach pain, and diarrhoea.
 Most of these side effects do not require medical attention and will resolve gradually over time.
 However, if the side effects persist or worsen, consult a doctor.

-Inform the doctor if you are allergic to any of the components in THIAMINE.
+Inform the doctor if you are allergic to any of the components in Thiamine.
 Consult your doctor if you are pregnant or breastfeeding.
 Tell your doctor if you are taking supplements, herbal products, or other medicines.
-Please consult your doctor if you have any concerns regarding the usage of THIAMINE in children.
+Please consult your doctor if you have any concerns regarding the usage of Thiamine in children.

-Uses of THIAMINE
+Uses of Thiamine

-Thiamine deficiency, Beri-Beri, Wernicke's encephalopathy, Korsakoff's Psychosis
+Treatment of Thiamine deficiency, Beri-Beri, Wernicke's encephalopathy and Korsakoff's Psychosis

 Medicinal Benefits